Criminal complaint to the police; reimbursement

 - Description of the course of events from your point of view

-- Information about the place and time of the crime
+- Information on the location and time of the crime

 - Information on weapons, tools, motor vehicles or other objects used in the crime

-- if the perpetrator is known: his or her personal details
+- if the perpetrator is known: his personal data

-- if the perpetrator is unknown: give a precise description of the person involved
+- if the perpetrator is unknown: give an exact description of the person

 - Information on the motive